 What is periodontal disease?

-Are there alternative treatments and adjuncts to periodontal care?
+Are there alternative treatments to deep cleanings?

 Initial treatment always includes a deep cleaning.
 However, after your deep cleaning we may debride the pockets with laser therapy (LANAP).
 This helps clean the pocket and promotes tissue regeneration.
 In certain cases, we can place a local antibiotic paste (Arestin) into the deeper periodontal pockets.
 This will help fight off persistent bacteria and promote the healing process.